retardstech/autoratter-updates/README.md

 Install AutoRatter to `%appdata%/.minecraft/config/ChatTriggers/modules/`

-**IF YOU DOWNLOAD THE RELEASE BUILD, PLEASE ENSURE AUTORATTER IS THE FOLDER YOU PLACE INTO `MODULES`**
+**IF YOU DOWNLOAD THE RELEASE BUILD, PLEASE ENSURE AUTORATTER IS THE NAME OF THE FOLDER YOU PLACE INTO `MODULES`**

 # In-game: